Opening Your IRA

-Here is our recommendations for which companies to use for your IRA.
-Each one has NO hidden fees or account minimums which make them a perfect place for you to open your IRA.
+Here is our top recommendations for which companies you should use to open your IRA.
+Each one has NO hidden fees and NO account minimums – which makes them a perfect place for you to open your IRA.

 - OptionsHouse has no set up fees, no maintenance fees, no low balance fees, and no annual fees!
 They don’t nickel-and-dime your account with fees like some other brokers.